Stillpoint-Software/hyperbee.json/README.md

   * [Parser Comparison Results](https://cburgmer.github.io/json-path-comparison)
   * [Parser Comparison GitHub](https://github.com/cburgmer/json-path-comparison/tree/master)

+## JSONPath

+JSON Path is a query language for JSON documents inspired by XPath.
+JSONPath defines a string syntax for selecting and extracting JSON (RFC 8259) values from within a given JSON value.

-## JSONPath Expressions
+## JSONPath Syntax

-JSONPath expressions always refers to a JSON structure in the same way as XPath expressions are used in combination with an XML document.
-Since a JSON structure is usually anonymous and doesn't necessarily have a root member object, JSONPath assumes the abstract name `$` assigned to the outer level object.
+JSONPath expressions refer to a JSON structure in the same way as XPath expressions are used in combination with an XML document.
+JSONPath assumes the abstract name `$` is assigned to the outer level object.

 JSONPath expressions can use dot-notation: